SURYASNAIR1/AUTOSAR/AUTOSAR SecOC Part-1 | Secure On-board Communication | AUTOSAR | AUTOMOTIVE Embedded.md

 - Authenticity - Adding MAC or signature

-- ECU's are sending messages using CAN protocol and is not authenticatde thus there is a possibility of attacks.
+- ECU's are sending messages using CAN protocol and is not authenticated thus there is a possibility of attacks.
 Thus we include SecOC to protect onboard vehicular communication.

 - Thus we can integrate secoc to automotive networks like CAN, Ethernet and Flexray.